rafgraph/react-interactive/README.md

   - `focusFromTabStyle`, `focusFromTabClassName`: use this `style` and `className` for the `focus` state if focus is from the tab key (i.e. tabbing through the focusable elements on the page).
 Also, any focus calls not from a mouse or touch interaction (e.g. from assistive tech) will match with `focusFromTab`.
   - `focusFromMouseStyle`, `focusFromMouseClassName`: use this `style` and `className` for the `focus` state when focus is from a mouse interaction.
   - `focusFromTouchStyle`, `focusFromTouchClassName`: use this `style` and `className` for the `focus` state when focus is from a touch interaction.
-- There is also a `focusFromTabOnly` boolean option that when set to `true` only lets the element enter the focus state when not the result of a mouse or touch interaction, usually by tabbing through the focusable elements on the page, but any non-mouse/touch focus call will enter the focus state when using `focusFromTabOnly`.
-Note that preventing the browser from entering the focus state will make the element not draggable in some browsers.
+- There is also a `focusFromOnly` option that when set to `'tab'` only lets the element enter the focus state when not the result of a mouse or touch interaction, usually by tabbing through the focusable elements on the page, but any non-mouse/touch focus call will enter the focus state when using `focusFromOnly: 'tab'`.
+Note that preventing the browser from entering the focus state will make the element not draggable in some browsers, and may have other browser specific side effects (using `focusFrom` to determine style and class names is a safer option).
 - `focus` options object with the complete `focusFrom` API:
 ```javascript
   <Interactive